-I became interested in conservation and the impact of environmental degradation on wildlife when our daughter studied zoology.
-I’m also interested in the social and economic drivers of government policy and how decisions will affect us in the long term if environmental issues aren’t given equal consideration.
-I’m optimistic that natural capital will soon be included in economic assessments and that sustainable business will become the norm.
+I’ve always cared about the natural world as far as I understood it, but when our daughter studied zoology, I became interested in conservation and the impact of environmental degradation on wildlife.
+I’m also interested in public policy and the long-term impact of environmental issues not being given equal consideration alongside social and economic issues.
+I’m hopeful that natural capital will be included in economic assessments and that sustainable business will become the norm.

 Animal welfare has been on my mind since the late 80s when I first read about intensive farming in the UK.
 Over the years, I’ve thought more carefully about my food choices, making gradual changes to reduce and eliminate animal products, initially for animal welfare reasons, and now health and environmental reasons too.

 Life is filled with opportunities to find meaning

-Life is a process of transformation as we take on different roles to meet changing needs, desires and circumstances.
+Life is a process of transformation as we take on different roles to meet changing needs and circumstances.
 I’ve been a computer programmer, international athlete, Montessori teacher, sports massage therapist, young athletes coach and café manager, but my most fulfilling role has been Mum.

-As our children fledged, I finally finished a BA in English & Creative Writing and became a writer and editor.
+As our children fledged, I finally finished a BA in English & Creative Writing.
+Now I’m a writer and editor.

-I’m in my element when I’m learning, thinking, and writing.
-I’m fascinated by nature, health, environment and animal science research and how it can help us improve the way we live.
+I’m in my element when I’m learning, thinking and writing.
+I’m fascinated by health, nature conservation and animal behaviour research and how it can help us improve the way we live.
 I’m passionate about the writing process, enjoying every step from initial inspiration to final polishing.

 When I’m not writing, I like to be outdoors, rain or shine.
-A couple of years ago, you could see me walking through New Zealand bush, stopping to watch the birds—the acrobatic fantail, the nectar-feeding tui and the tiny silvereye.
+A few years ago, you could see me walking through New Zealand bush, stopping to watch the birds—the acrobatic fantail, the nectar-feeding tui and the tiny silvereye.
 Now I’m back in the UK, delighted to be reunited with the English robin and to watch the local blackbirds taking a dip in my birdbath!